mhweiner/hoare/README.md

 WIP

-# Attribution
+# Inspiration, Philosophy & Attribution

 `hoare` is named after [Sir Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare) (aka C. A. R. Hoare), and the [Hoare triple](https://en.wikipedia.org/wiki/Hoare_logic), the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).

-After years of working on [safety-critical](https://en.wikipedia.org/wiki/Safety-critical_system) and mission-critical software in healthcare, education and e-commerce, I have come to appreciate the importance of clean, readable, and maintainable unit tests and the profound effect they can have on the development of the code itself.
+After years of working on [safety-critical](https://en.wikipedia.org/wiki/Safety-critical_system) and mission-critical software in healthcare, finance, and e-commerce, I have come to appreciate the importance of clean, readable, and maintainable unit tests and the profound effect they can have on the development of the code itself.

 > The real value of tests is not that they detect bugs in the code, but that they detect inadequacies in the methods, concentration, and skills of those who design and produce the code. — C. A. R. Hoare